RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

   minimization result.
 Bypassing `/init` was rejected because it would change the runtime contract being evaluated.
 - `gitea-postgres` — Mint cannot preserve the image's runtime volume semantics.
 See 12.6.

-**Reached the slim stage but not validated (1).** `elasticsearch-logstash-kibana` has a diagnosed fix written into its configuration, but the confirming run was not completed.
-Its configuration is left in place and honestly labelled as unverified rather than presented as a result.

-`minecraft` is no longer in this group.
-Mint had reduced the Gradle-generated POSIX launcher at `/usr/share/mc-image-helper/bin/mc-image-helper` to a zero-byte file while retaining the helper's JAR tree.
-The launcher therefore exited successfully without invoking Java, so `mc-image-helper java-release` returned no value and startup could not resolve the server JAR.
-Explicitly preserving that exact launcher path restores normal initialization; the minimized image now passes the complete functional test suite.

 The earlier Pi-hole and ELK failures shared a pipeline-side cause worth naming because the message is misleading: mint answers `info=param.error status='unknown.network'` and exits